Mixture priors for replication studies: Mixture prior modeling of replication studies

 Consequently, in the case of a random weight, the marginal likelihood is similar to that in Equation (\ref{eqn:3}), with the difference of replacing the fixed weight with the expected weight over the prior.
 By integrating $\theta$ out in (\ref{eqn:5}), the marginal posterior distribution of $\omega$ can be expressed as

 The marginal posterior of $\theta$ is given by

 In summary, when introducing uncertainty in the mixture weight $\omega$ via a Beta prior, the marginal likelihood of the data, the joint and marginal posteriors of the effect size $\theta$, and the mixture weight $\omega$ are still available in closed-form.
-Moreover, the marginal likelihood and marginal posterior of $\theta$ are of the same form as with a fixed mixture weight $\omega$ as shown in the previous section, but with $\omega$ replaced by its expected value under its prior distribution.
+Moreover, the marginal likelihood and marginal posterior of $\theta$ are of the same form as with a fixed mixture weight $\omega$ as shown in the previous section, but with $\omega$ replaced by its expected value under its prior distribution \citep{neuenschwander2023fixed}.

-Figure \ref{plot_joint} shows the contour plot of the joint posterior distribution for the effect size $\theta$ and the weight parameter $\omega$ considering the data from the ``Labels'' experiment, its three replications, and the pooled replication.
-In our analysis, we employ a mixture prior, as in (\ref{eqn:4}), in which the informative prior component is derived from the original study, while the non-informative prior is a unit-informative prior as in Section \ref{Fixed weight parameter}.
+Figure \ref{plot_joint} shows the contour plot of the joint posterior distribution for the effect size $\theta$ and the weight parameter $\omega$ considering the data from the ``Moral credentialing'' experiment, its three replications, and the pooled replication.
+In our analysis, we employ a mixture prior, as in (\ref{eqn:4}), in which the informative prior component is derived from the original study, while the non-informative prior is a unit-information prior as in Section \ref{Fixed weight parameter}.
 Additionally, we adopt a flat prior distribution for the weight parameter choosing a $\mathrm{Beta}(1,1)$.

 We see that for the first, second, and pooled replications, the posterior distribution is concentrated around weight parameter values close to one, reflecting the similarity between the original and replication results.
 In contrast, for the third replication the posterior distribution is concentrated around zero, indicating a conflict between the original study and the results of this replication.
 In addition, because it is based on three replications instead of just one, the posterior based on the pooled replications is much more peaked than the others.